-No User ReviewsWrite a review

 Power & Run Time

-The fuel capacity of 6.7 gallons allows the DXGNR5700 to operate for around 10.5 hours at 50% load with a full tank (fuel consumption around 0.64 GPH).
+With its 6.7 gallons fuel tank, the DXGNR5700 can operate for around 10.5 hours at 50% load when fully fueled (with fuel usage averaging around 0.64 GPH).

 Outlets